The Weaving Process

 Weaving is the process of creating fabric by interlacing threads.
 This can be a slow, time-consuming process.
-Each individual thread is placed by hand, both horizontally and vertically, in the cloth.
+Each individual thread is place by hand, both horizontally and vertically, in the cloth.
 Before you begin you need to know what you are going to weave (a blanket, a towel, a scarf, etc.), what yarn(s) you will use, and what pattern/texture you want (how you would like the end product to feel, look or perform).
 Once you have selected your yarns and your pattern you are ready to begin weaving.

 The process of weaving is the same whether you are creating a scarf or a large blanket and involves the following steps.

 Before you can begin weaving you need to wind your warp.
 This is done using a warping board or a warping mill.
 The warp threads are the lengthwise threads of the piece to be woven.
 The width of your finished piece and the sett of your yarn (the number of threads per inch) determines the number of warp threads you will need.

 A cotton tea towel usually has 20-30 ends per inch (epi).
 A warp of 600 threads will make a 20" wide towel.

 A silk scarf usually has 36-40 threads per inch so you would need to wind 400 ends to make a 10" wide scarf.

 A woollen blanket or throw may have 8 - 20 epi depending on the size of yarns used.
 You would need 900 threads in your warp for a 45" throw.

 The length of your warp is determined by the desired finished length of the handwoven item plus take-up (the amount of extra yarn needed to go over and under the warp yarns), shrinkage and loom waste.

 2. Setting up the Loom

 Once your warp is prepared you are ready to transfer the warp to your loom.